Last Updated on

 It’s a basic, no-fuss, and no-frills bow sight that’ll work as a first-time scope for shooting in the back yard.

 If you have a little bit more cash to upgrade your buy, the Fix Series presents a few more features, and these sights are under the Trophy Ridge umbrella.
-They cost less than $100, have micro adjustments, and tool-less adjustments.
+These sights cost less than $100, have micro adjustments, and tool-less adjustments.
 It might be worth the few bucks more – check out our review on the Fix Series to decide for yourself.

 But, it’s hard to find cheap scopes that are worth recommending to others, so we’ll throw in an upgrade in terms of costs.
 The TRUGLO Carbon Hybrid Micro stays under the $100 price range.
 It has a longer list of advanced features, and you could consider it a very nice first-time buy.
 What are the extra features?
 You will need to read our review to find out.